jdmehtaltd/eastlearning-test/README.md

 8. The persistent URL for sharing is printed upon upload in this very simple journey flow.
 9. An image file is provided in tests/ which is larger than 2MB for testing the upload rejection of large files through the web page.
+10. The Processor class violates PSR-2 side effect rule.
+Should read PSR-2 in more detail.
+In Python, PEP8 and PEP257 provide guidelines but emphasize that practical considerations may override guidelines.
+11. A very simple way of generating secure URLs is to use a hash of the base filename.
+That would also ensure that re-uploads of the same file would result in an overwrite of the file, which you might have in mind.
+If you want to prevent overwrites completely, then a simple scheme could be to suffix the iso8601 to the base filename before hashing.
+At low volumes, that will approximate unique URLs because 2 uploads for the same filename are unlikely to collide (especially if we separate the uploads by username) at a microsecond granularity.
+I have implemented such a scheme at the time of URL generation.
+12. We could use database, postgres or mysql to keep maps of users and filenames.
+That would not be that hard to add to the current docker setup.
+But at that point, we should start discussing frameworks, long term objectives of the project, etc.